YONGMKKK/test_githubaction_linter/README.md

 # test_githubaction_linter
-Test use project, to test the github action plus linter
+Test use project, to test the GitHub action plus linter